wp-plugins/category-featured-images/readme.txt

 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Set a featured image for categories.
+Set a featured image for all the posts of a category.

 == Description ==

 This plugin allows to set a featured image for each category.
-Posts without a featured image will show the category's image as featured image.
+Posts without a featured image set will show the category's featured image instead.

-NOTICE: Featured images usually are placed by the theme in the single post page, in the latest posts page, etc.
+NOTICE: featured images usually are placed by the theme in the single post page, in the latest posts page, etc.
-If you want to set images for categories and place them using a shortcode there are other plugins that do it like: featured images for categories
+If you want to place categories images using a shortcode or PHP code you have to use other plugins like: "featured images for categories"

 == Installation ==